diffalot/vdom-watched-input/README.md

 render()
 ```

-# Arguments
+# usage

-Input(callbackFunction, hyperscriptOptions, eventName)

-callbackFunction = callback(event)
+## `input(function callback (event), hyperscriptProperties, eventname)`

+`callback(event)` will be run when the event is triggered with the event as the only function argument

-hyperscriptOptions = options passed directly to `virtual-dom/h`
+`hyperscriptProperties` are passed directly to `virtual-dom/h`

+If `hyperscriptProperties` contains a property named `enterFn` that is a callback function, an event listener will be set for keypresses to run the callback function when the enter key is pressed

-eventName = defaults to `'input'`, but for input types like `'checkbox'` it is better to use `'change'`
+`eventName` defaults to `'input'`, but for input types like `'checkbox'` it is better to use `'change'`